connectomicslab/connectomemapper3/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Thanks also goes to all these wonderful people that contributed to the two first versions of Connectome Mapper:
+Thanks also goes to all these wonderful people that contributed to Connectome Mapper 1 and 2:

 *   Collaborators from Signal Processing Laboratory (LTS5), EPFL, Lausanne: